MicrosoftDocs/windows-ai-docs/docs/models/get-started-models-genai.md

 #customer intent: As a <role>, I want <what> so that <why>.
 ---

-# Get started with Phi3 and other LLM/SLM models with OnnxRuntime Generative AI
+# Get started with Phi3 and other language models in your Windows app with OnnxRuntime Generative AI

 This article walks you through creating a WinUI 3 app that uses a Phi3 model and the [ONNX Runtime Generative AI - TBD link target] library to implement a simple generative AI chat app.